aelidrys/42-Project/Cub3D/README.md

 ![](img/dda_x.png)
 ***
 - ## Draw Walls
-	- [x] darwing walls
+	- darwing walls
  	- calculate the hiegth of wall `H_wall = grid_size * H_window / R`
-  	 you can use other method to calculate the height of wall but you should divise by R alwas
+  	 you can use other method to calculate the height of wall but you should divise by R alwys
     	- then drawing the walls, for every ray there is a wall with `1 px` in the width and ther height is `H_wall px`
-	- [x] draw walls with texturs
+	- draw walls with texturs

 ---
 #### link of github repo -> [ayoub-elidryssy](https://github.com/gxxpython/cub)